Permanent Stoma or J-Pouch - Seeking Advice and Experiences

 PamTX

 I had a similar experience as you.
-My u/c symptoms suddenly developed with my pregnancy.
-3 months after delivering my baby, my colon ruptured and I woke up from emergency surgery with an ileostomy.
-In the beginning I was sure that I wanted to have the J pouch surgery as soon as I was healed from the first surgery.
+My UC symptoms suddenly developed with my pregnancy.
+Three months after delivering my baby, my colon ruptured and I woke up from emergency surgery with an ileostomy.
+In the beginning, I was sure that I wanted to have the J-pouch surgery as soon as I was healed from the first surgery.
 After I got used to the ileostomy, I started having second thoughts.
-I never did have the J pouch surgery - too many unknowns and complication risks.
-19 years later and I now have a permanent ileostomy and have never looked back.
+I never did have the J-pouch surgery - too many unknowns and complication risks.
+Nineteen years later, I now have a permanent ileostomy and have never looked back.
 It has worked well for me and hasn't impacted my lifestyle at all.

 DavidK